michaelshiloh/ArduinoRoboticsSummer2017/README.md

 * For() loops
 *	Filtering noisy sensor data in software

-Hardware Lecture
-* Volts, Ohms, and Amps
-* Ideal wires
-* Series and Parallel

-Homework
-* Soldering wires and components to PCB practice
-* Circuit schematic in Fritzing
-* Functions, arrays, `for()` loops

-### Friday June 10

 Demo
+* Soldering wires and components to PCB
 * Othermill for double sided PCBs
 * Blink without Delay
 * Ultrasonic distance measuring sensor on a servo motor
 * Using array for scanned data
 * Classes and objects

+Homework
+* Soldering wires and components to PCB practice
 ### Monday June 13

 * Using functions and classes to better organize programs

 ### Wednesday June 15

+Announcements
+* I have to leave every Wednesday at 4:30pm sharp.

 *	Wireless (Bluetooth, Xbee, WiFi, other)